Raathigesh/react-atmo/README.md

 # React Atmo

 React atmo is a custom renderer for [express](https://expressjs.com/).
-This is an experimental project, supports very minimal features and not suitable for production apps.
-But it's an awesome fit for creating mock APIs for demos and presentations.
+This is an experimental project, supports very minimal features and not suitable for production apps. **But it's a great fit for creating mock APIs for demos and presentations.**

 ## Getting Started